-Unfortunately, in our industry, there is widespread incomplete, inaccurate and downright misleading information about what a “national” criminal records search actually is.
+Unfortunately, in our industry, there is widespread incomplete, inaccurate and downright misleading information about what a “national” criminal record search actually is.
 First and foremost, with 7000+ courts and 3000+ counties in the U.S., there is no such thing as fully accurate and complete “national” or “nationwide” criminal records search.
 The closest thing to a true “national” criminal records database is maintained by the U.S. Department of Justice.
-With very few exceptions, this database is available only to law enforcement agencies, and is not available for public access, including GladiKnow and our competitors.
+But, with very few exceptions, this database is available only to law enforcement agencies, and is not available for public access, including by GladiKnow and our competitors.

 Fortunately, the Executive Team at GladiKnow has been in the data/information industry for over 20 years, and we know the data aggregators throughout our industry very well – the good and the bad.
-For your benefit, GladiKnow has partnered with data providers that we believe represent some of the very best in the industry, in order to provide to you some of the highest quality criminal records searches available.
+For your benefit, GladiKnow has partnered with Lexis Nexis and PIPL, two of the very best data providers in the industry, in order to provide to you the highest quality criminal records search available.